-As well as targeting cancerous cells, chemotherapy affects normal healthy cells such as those in the bones and marrow.
-This may accelerate bone loss, leading to broken bones.
-Along with causing dietary problems, chemotherapy may also make it possible for a person to have bone issues that result from vitamin D deficiency.
+In addition to targeting cancerous cells, chemotherapy affects healthy cells such as those in the bones and marrow.
+This may speed up bone loss, leading to broken bones.
+Chemotherapy can also cause dietary problems and may make it possible for a person to have bone issues resulting from vitamin D deficiency.

-Other therapies may also affect the bones and bone density, such as hormonal therapies.
-If someone requires hormone therapy as part of their cancer treatment, they may experience bone density changes.
+Other therapies, such as hormone therapies, may also affect the bones and bone density.
+A person who undergoes hormone therapy as part of their cancer treatment may experience bone density changes.

-Chemotherapy may cause late side effects in the heart for some people, such as:
+In some people, chemotherapy may cause late side effects in the heart, such as:

 - irregular heartbeat or arrhythmia